Enabling Single Sign-On for Your Portal

 Username Assignment Strategy

 When setting up an SSO login option for your portal and an identity provider is already configured for your Anypoint Platform organization, the username assignment strategy must be reviewed by the security team since it can be different for the portal and Anypoint Platform users.
 To have a single identity between the portal and Anypoint Platform, the format for the username assignment must be the same.
 If the username strategy does not match, the username format must be reconciled by adding attributes for anypoint_idp_id and anypoint_username.
-Then, this information must be mapped with the Anypoint Platform identity provider that you are using for SSO.
+Then, this information must be mapped with the Anypoint Platform identity provider that you’re using for SSO.
 These custom attributes are added using the identity provider’s profile editor.
 For more information, see Configuring SSO to Use the Identity Provider That is Already Configured for Anypoint.

 User Roles